MicrosoftDocs/dynamics-365-ai/ai-docs/sales/delete-deactivate-a-segment.md

         The segment is deactivated in the application.

-    -	Select **Delete**, and in the confirmation message that appears, select **Delete permanently**.<!--note from editor: Maybe the "Delete permanently" command should be active in the screenshot?
-Just to echo what the steps are saying.-->
+    -	Select **Delete**, and in the confirmation message that appears, select **Delete permanently**.

         >[!NOTE]
-        >If there are any sequences attached to the segment, the names of the sequences are displayed in the message.<!--note from editor: As above, should "Delete permanently" be selected in the screenshot?-->
+        >If there are any sequences attached to the segment, the names of the sequences are displayed in the message.

         >[!div class="mx-imgBorder"]
         >![Delete segment](media/sa-segment-delete-segment.png "Delete segment")